naravishal/personal/spark/HandsOnSpark.md

     - Kick of 3rd once 1st is finished
     - Kick of 4th and 5th Once 2nd is finished
     - Kick of 6th only if 3,4 and 5 are finished.

+- How to Run Spark Job on Kubernetes Cluster.

+- One Project on Spark MLlib (Movie Rating System)

+# Miscellaneous

+- Difference between df.count() and df.count